buttonwoodcx/bcx-aurelia-dnd/src/tutorial/source-and-target-part2.md

 > For convenience, `previewElementRect` always presents.
 Even if you turn off the preview (you will see that in [customize preview](#/customize-preview-and-hover)), it still reports location and size as if you were using default preview.

 Be ware, `sourceElementRect` is not current location of source element.
-It is a cached location for the source element when dnd session was started.
+It is a cached location for the source element when DnD session was started.

-The reason behind this, is that `DndService` doesn't retain the source delegate/element during a dnd session.
-Even when the source was removed by `removeSource(...)` during a dnd session, `DndService` would not care. `DndService` gets the dnd model, and caches source element location at start of a dnd session, that's the only time it ever uses that source delegate/element.
+The reason behind this, is that `DndService` doesn't retain the source delegate/element during a DnD session.
+Even when the source was removed by `removeSource(...)` during a DnD session, `DndService` would not care. `DndService` gets the dnd model, and caches source element location at start of a DnD session, that's the only time it ever uses that source delegate/element.

-> In fact, `addSource()`, `removeSource()`, `addTarget()`, `removeTarget()` are all allowed anytime, within or out of a dnd session. `DndService` thrives on dynamic sources and targets.
+> In fact, `addSource()`, `removeSource()`, `addTarget()`, `removeTarget()` are all allowed anytime, within or out of a DnD session. `DndService` thrives on dynamic sources and targets.
 This will likely happen in your app without your notice, we will elaborate on this when examining dndHover.

 With that much of coding, we got movable boxes.